 What is Zero Waste?

-Zero Waste, for the purposes of this blog, refers to eliminating or significantly reducing waste.
+Zero Waste, for the purposes of this site, refers to eliminating or significantly reducing waste.
 This includes recycling.

 The larger answer is that we aim to redefine the economy.
 We currently live in a linear economy.
 We create products from raw materials, use them, and then toss them.
 In contrast, in a circular economy, we create products that are meant to last from raw materials, use them, and when they are no longer usable they are turned into new materials and enter the economy again.
 This photo from The Story of Stuff perfectly sums up the difference between a linear economy and a circular economy.